camit001/Python-In-30-Days/Day_04_Strings/04_Strings.md

 #### Skipping Characters While Slicing

-It is possible to skip characters while slicing by passing step argument to slice method.
+It is possible to skip characters while slicing by providing a `step` value.

 ```py
 language = 'Python'